 How Does My Toddler Build Pre-Writing Skills When Eating?

 Picture your little one picking up food off their highchair.
 (Don’t imagine the mess!)
-When they are very little they will use their whole hand to grab as much food as possible and push it all into their mouth.
+When they are very little, they will use their whole hand to grab as much food as possible and push it all into their mouth.
 Very little of that food may actually make it into their mouth, but hey, they’re happy!

-While they may just be eating one meal, this is some of the most important practice your little one can be doing for future pre-writing skills.
-Later they will need the same skill set to coordinate those same fingers around a pencil, manipulate the pencil to move on paper, see how much pressure they need to make marks appear (or what happens with too much pressure applied to the pencil’s point), and using all of this information to make specific lines or shapes.
+While they may just be eating one meal, this is some of the most important practice your little one can do for future pre-writing skills.
+Later they will need the same skill set to coordinate those same fingers around a pencil, manipulate the pencil to move on paper, and see how much pressure they need to make marks appear (or what happens with too much pressure applied to the pencil’s point), and using all of this information to make specific lines or shapes.

 What Foods Help Build Pre-Writing Skills?

 Hungry yet?
 Me too!
 Below is a list of just some of the foods that can help with your little one’s finger strength and dexterity: